School Uniform & equipment

 All pupils are required to attend school appropriately dressed.
 The Governors of Outwoods Primary School working in conjunction with the schools in the CCLT have adopted the following ‘preferred dress’ School Uniform guidelines which children should follow.
 They mirror the code they will follow at secondary school.

-The school uniform is available from Clothing 4 Schools in Burton.
-You can access special offers and order online by clicking on their website link.
+The school uniform is available from Clothing 4 Schools and My Uniform in Burton.
+You can access special offers and order online by clicking on their website links -

 - Plain navy blue sweater, sweatshirt or fleece or one purchased from the school suppliers displaying the school badge